How to Pay for a Lawyer: Top 3 Ways

 - The fee structure used

-Typical hourly rates for a lawyer range from $255 to $520, though they can be higher or lower depending on the factors above and the specifics of your case.
+How much do lawyers cost per hour?
+The typical hourly rates range from $250 to $350, though they can be higher or lower depending on the factors above and the specifics of your case.
 The hourly rate is often applied to every aspect of your case—including things like making photocopies or doing legal research.

 A retainer fee is an upfront deposit, from which your lawyer will draw funds on an hourly basis as they work on your case.

 Most common in a personal injury case, your lawyer only gets paid if you win.
-Contingency fees typically range between 30 to 40% of the settlement amount.
-The American Bar Association prohibits contingency fee arrangements for divorce cases, those involving family law, and criminal cases.
+Contingency fees typically range between 30% to 40% of the settlement amount.
+The American Bar Association’s Rule 1.5: Fees prohibits contingency fee arrangements for divorce cases, those involving family law, and criminal cases.

 Lawyers are not required to offer payment plans, though many choose to do so.
 Make sure to ask about a payment plan option before meeting with a lawyer for the initial consultation.
 Some payment plans use a sliding scale that is based on your income and financial obligations.